olumuyiwa-agboola/EnumVsStringRequestParameterDemo/README.md

 I'm curious about the trade-offs between using an enum type and using a string type in the request model of a RESTful API endpoint for a parameter that accepts a discrete set of values.
-I'm wondering which is better in the context of an ASP.NET Web API (using good 'ol controllers), with respect to type safety, easy of use for the client, validation and documentation.
+I'm wondering which is better in the context of an ASP.NET Web API (using good 'ol controllers), with respect to type safety, ease of use for the client, validation and documentation.
 Let's go!

 ##### 1 hour 30 minutes later: I realized that I do not understand enums!